oroinc/documentation/commerce/admin_guide/landing_commerce/product/products/organization_gallery.rst

 .. begin

-You can configure whether to use popup or inline view for the image gallery per organization:
+To configure whether to use popup or inline view for the image gallery per organization:

 1. Navigate to **System > User Management > Organizations** in the main menu.
 2. For the necessary organization, hover over the |IcMore| more actions menu to the right of the necessary organization and click |IcConfig| to start editing the configuration.